<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 Background tasking - performing a task while something mindless or mundane occurs in the background.
 Examples include: exercising or cooking while you listen to music or throwing in a load of laundry while you are talking on the phone.
 Background tasking can improve productivity overall.

 Switch tasking - attempting to do multiple attention-requiring tasks at the same time.
-In 2021, this is often related to our phones or other devices.
+In the 21st century, this is often related to our phones or other devices.
 If you are trying to study or write an essay, every time a text message or DM comes in it doesn’t feel like a big deal.
 We answer and keep going with our work.

 Because it adds up to lost time, more stress and sub-optimal performance, the savviest students (and adults) work to avoid switch tasking as much as possible.
 It is not easy.
 We have been trained to receive a dopamine hit every time we get a new notification on our phone, but it can be done.